FabricMC/fabric-docs/develop/getting-started/intellij-idea/tips-and-tricks.md

 ### Jump to Definition / Usage {#jump-to-definition-usage}

-If you need to check out either the definition or the usage of variables, methods, classes, and other things, you can press <kbd>⌘/CTRL</kbd>+<kbd>Left Click / B</kbd>
-or use <kbd>Middle Mouse Button</kbd> (pressing mouse wheel) on their name.
+If you need to check out either the definition or the usage of variables, methods, classes, and other things, you can press <kbd>⌘/CTRL</kbd>+<kbd>Left Click / B</kbd>, or use <kbd>Middle Click</kbd> (press the mouse wheel) on their name.
 This way you can avoid long scrolling sessions or a manual search for a definition which is located in another file.

 You can also use <kbd>⌘/CTRL</kbd>+<kbd>⌥/Shift</kbd>+<kbd>Left Click / B</kbd> to view all the implementations of a class or interface.